keerthanabollepally/lingosense/README.md

-👩‍💻 Developed with passion ❤️ by Keerthana---i dont like this ---i want it to be not like this in a cell - i want it to be above --one  above installation 0--l
+👩‍💻 Developed with passion ❤️ by Keerthana